cjbroc129/java-final-project-/README.md

 # java-final-project-
-This is the final project for CSCI 222 Java Prgramming Course.
+This is the final project for my CSCI 222 Java Prgramming Course.